Sigrid Brattabø Handegard

 Sigrid Brattabø Handegard (born 27 December 1963) is a Norwegian politician for the Centre Party.

 Early life

 Handegard was educated at Rogne Upper Secondary School, specialising in nursing auxiliary skills.

 She worked as a nursing auxiliary in Jondal and Vikevollen between 1981 and 2007.

 Elected office

-Handegard was deputy mayor of Jondal 1995-2007, then Mayor 2007-2009.
+Handegard was deputy mayor of Jondal Municipality 1995-2007, then Mayor 2007-2009.
 From 2000-2002 she was Vice-chair of the Hordaland branch of the Centre Party then Chair 2002-2008.
 Handegard served as a deputy representative to the Norwegian Parliament from Hordaland 2005 - 2009.

 Later career

 Since 2009, Handegard has been a political advisor to the Minister of Transport and Communications, Magnhild Meltveit Kleppa.

 Handegard is married with three children.